lukehowell1112/subscription_manager/README.md

 - [x] **Calls to third party endpoints** - On my dahsboard page I implemented a feature that gives a new quote every time the page is refreshed.
 It uses "api.adviceslip.com" to retrieve the quotes.
 - [x] **Backend service endpoints** - All of the API routes that I used are shown in the index.js file with app.get, app.delete, etc.
 - [x] **Frontend calls service endpoints** - In my jsx files calls are made to the backend using React through "fetch" to call the backend APIs.
 - [x] **Supports registration, login, logout, and restricted endpoint** - I included endpoints for the user registration, login, logout, and unauthorized access functionality.
+I also used Bcrypt to hash the passwords.

 ## 🚀 DB deliverable